chrsep/Kingfish/README.md

 3. [Retrofit](http://square.github.io/retrofit/), for handling network calls
 4. [Joda-Time](http://www.joda.org/joda-time/) for handling date and time

+####Other DevTools
+1. [Stetho](http://facebook.github.io/stetho/), basically a chrome devtool for android by facebook, insanely awesome and useful

 *To build this project, Android Studio 2.2 with the Kotlin plugin installed will be required.*